balintn22/BaseInterceptors/README.md

             }
         }
     }
 We chose to derive our interceptor from ExceptionInterceptorSync, because our logging service is synchronous, and setting the result is not IO intensive.
-If logging was remote, you1d derive your interceptor from ExceptionInterceptorAsync.
+If logging was remote, you'd derive your interceptor from ExceptionInterceptorAsync.